Last Updated on February 28, 2021 by Shaun Snapp

 “And Phil you know, one CEO said something interesting to me yesterday, he said run simple was actually ahead of its time and I think he said right, because the most intractable challenge of our era is complexity, and when you think about the idea of a digital boardroom simplifying the management process for executives around the world and you think about taking cost out and improving productivity with HANA and S/4HANA and aligning all the management team with the line of business cloud and the network, you’re talking about just a story that doesn’t end because there’s so much room for all these companies to radically simplifying grow if they can apply the right digital technology.
 So it’s really early days and it’s an exciting era for us Phil.” – Bill McDermott

-Run Simple was a marketing construct that was dropped as was covered in the article Is SAP’s Run Simple Real?
+Run Simple was a marketing construct that SAP dropped, as was covered in the article Is SAP’s Run Simple Real?

 Run Simple has been dropped as a marketing construct not because it was “ahead of its time” but because it was utterly false.
-SAP makes the most complex software with the highest maintenance costs in the categories that SAP competes in, which can be seen at Brightwork’s online TCO Calculators.
+SAP makes the most complex software with the highest maintenance costs in the categories; SAP competes in, which can be seen at Brightwork’s online TCO Calculators.

 As a long-term SAP consultant myself, I found it the height of deception to have a “Run Simple” marketing campaign.
-The idea behind Run Simple was a simple counter-marketing to message the opposite of SAP’s well-earned reputation for being complicated and expensive.
+Run Simple’s idea was a simple counter-marketing to message the opposite of SAP’s well-earned reputation for being complicated and expensive.
 Furthermore, HANA and S/4HANA, in particular, are even more complicated than what customers were exposed to by using Oracle of DB2 as the database and ECC as the ERP system.
 SAP has drastically increased complexity on SAP projects by introducing HANA and S/4HANA while pretending that these two items allowed companies to “Run Simple.”

 S/4HANA to Beat Up NetSuite?